 If you’re coming from the United States or anywhere else in the world, fear not—you don’t need a private jet to join the Côte d'Azur crowd (though it certainly wouldn’t hurt).

-If you’re more of the “wander-where-the-road-takes-you” type, renting a car offers of course much more freedom to zip between lavender fields and seaside roads.
-Just be prepared for some traffic, narrow lanes and the occasional fearless cyclist.
+However, if you’re more of the “wander-where-the-road-takes-you” type, renting a car offers more freedom to zip between lavender fields and seaside roads.
+Just be prepared for some traffic, narrow lanes and limited parking areas.

 Day 1: Nice

-- Cours Saleya Market: An open-air market where flowers, spices, and fresh produce whisper, “Buy me, I belong in your Instagram story”
+• Cours Saleya Market: An open-air market where flowers, spices, and fresh produce

 Day 2: Day-Trip to Saint-Jean-Cap-Ferrat